jorrete/django-qunit-ci/README.md

 6. By default, PhantomJS listens for instructions from the nose test runner on port 9081.
 If you wish to use a different port, set QUNIT_PHANTOMJS_PORT to the desired port number.
-7. By default, messages from the test server are silently ignored.
-If you want to preserve them to aid in debugging, set QUNIT_LOG_FILE to the path of the log file to be used.
+7. Console output from PhantomJS is silently ignored by default.
+If you wish to preserve it, set QUNIT_PHANTOMJS_LOG to the path of a file to log the console output to.

 Creating Unit Tests
 -------------------